 Concepts of algebra, graphs and functions, exponential and log functions, systems of inequalities and equalities, complex numbers.
-Prereq. - appropriate competence as determined by mathematics placement test or MATH 026 or 028 either with C or better.
+Prereq. - Appropriate competence as outlined in the Mathematics Placement policy or MATH026 or 028 either with a C or better.
 Also available through Online Learning.
 Core: QL.